typelevel/typelevel.github.com/collections/_posts/2022-09-17-typelevel-native.md

 On macOS and BSDs the [kqueue] API plays an analogous role to epoll.
 We will not talk about Windows today :)

-Long story short, I did not want the FS2 codebase to absorb all of this cross-OS complexity.
-So in collaboration with Lee Tibbert we repurposed my cheeky [epollcat] experiment into an actual library implementing JDK NIO APIs (specifically, [`AsynchronousSocketChannel`] and friends).
-Since these are the same APIs used by the JVM implementation of `fs2-io`, it actually enables this code to be completely shared.
+**Long story short, I did not want the FS2 codebase to absorb all of this cross-OS complexity.** So in collaboration with Lee Tibbert we repurposed my cheeky [epollcat] experiment into an actual library implementing JDK NIO APIs (specifically, [`AsynchronousSocketChannel`] and friends).
+Since these are the same APIs used by the JVM implementation of `fs2-io`, it actually enables the `Socket` code to be completely shared with Native.

 [epollcat] implements an `EpollExecutorScheduler` for Linux and a `KqueueExecutorScheduler` for macOS.
 They additionally provide an API for monitoring a socket file descriptor for read-ready and write-ready events.